THE UNIVERSITY OF AKRON SCHOOL OF LAW

 - Criminal Law Expungement Clinic (Trains law students on expungement law and processes so that they may assist citizens of Ohio who wish to have their records sealed.)

-- Public External Placement Clinic (Places Akron Law students with local prosecutors, public defenders, legal aid organizations and with supervising attorneys in other nonprofit or government agencies or organizations.)
+- Public Externship (Places Akron Law students with local prosecutors, public defenders, legal aid organizations and with supervising attorneys in other nonprofit or government agencies or organizations.)

-- Judicial Placement Clinic (Students perform research for judges and assist with the work of the court.)
+- Judicial Externship (Students perform research for judges and assist with the work of the court.)

 - Administration of Criminal Justice

 - Appellate Advocacy

 - Federal Jurisdiction and Procedure